 She understands mission as “sharing God’s love in the world” and believes each Christian is called to mission.
 “Throughout my life,” Hikari says, “I have experienced God’s unmistakable presence and amazing works in many different cultures.
 So I embrace these experiences and stories as a gift from God as I serve in mission.”

-The Changs have two children, Ji Ae Joanna, a young adult, and Shin Ae Susanna Chang, a teenager.
+The Changs have two children, Ji and Shin.